balajirajput96/microsoft-365-agents-toolkit/templates/vsc/common/declarative-agent-with-action-from-mcp/README.md

-# Overview of the Declarative Agent with TypeSpec for Microsoft 365 template
+# Overview of the MCP Wrapped Declarative Agent for Microsoft 365 template

 With the declarative agent, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
 For example, a grocery shopping Copilot declarative agent can be used to create a grocery list based on a meal plan that you send to Copilot.